ygqygq2/charts/ygqygq2/mod-chart/README.md

 This chart bootstraps a [mod-chart Open Source](https://github.com/bitnami/bitnami-docker-nginx) deployment on a [Kubernetes](https://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-Bitnami charts can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.
-This Helm chart has been tested on top of [Bitnami Kubernetes Production Runtime](https://kubeprod.io/) (BKPR).
-Deploy BKPR to get automated TLS certificates, logging and monitoring for your applications.
+Bitnami charts can be used with [Kubeapps](https://kubeapps.dev/) for deployment and management of Helm Charts in clusters.

 ## Prerequisites

-- Kubernetes 1.19+
+- Kubernetes 1.23+
-- Helm 3.2.0+
+- Helm 3.8.0+

 ## Installing the Chart